 - You must submit an annual Levy Return to the BSA and in some cases pay a levy to the BSA.

-There are 4 Codes of Broadcasting Practice.
-The Broadcasting Standards in New Zealand Codebook contains the codes and standards for radio, free-to-air television and pay television programmes.
-There are 11 standards in each of these codes, with guidelines for how the standards apply.
-The Election Programmes Code of Broadcasting Practice which applies to election programmes during the election period for a general election or a by-election.
+The Broadcasting Standards Codebook contains the standards for radio, free-to-air television and pay television programmes, along with with guidelines for how the standards apply.
+The Election Programmes Code applies to election programmes during the election period for a general election or a by-election.
 Information about the standards is here.

 The BSA is happy to provide training to broadcasters on what the standards are and how they apply.
 Please contact us on 0800 366 996 or email email@example.com to arrange a time.